jvlkaa/music-app/README.md

 chmod +x projectsh
 chmod +x project.man
 ````
+4. Create a folder named `Piosenki` and add mp3 files to it containing tags such as artist name and song title.
-4. Run the project using `./project.sh -m`
+5. Run the project using `./project.sh -m`